AO-StreetArt/Aesel/docs/pages/overview.rst

 Notice that we only de-register after performing any corrections needed, and once we are synchronized we can leave the original scene.
 Also note that we do not necessarily need to leave the original scene.
 We may also remain registered and continue receiving updates on all objects in both scenes.

+:ref:`Continue on to Loading an Aesel Scene to read about the process of loading an Aesel scene<tests>`